This

 Barton’s cycling heritage.
 If you can help please contact me on 01652

 633363 or email ndland@btinternet.com.
-Also, don’t forget that Barton

-Wheelers is still a very active club and is always looking for new members,
+Also, don’t forget that Barton Wheelers is still a very active club and

-and keep fit, while maintaining a 114+ year tradition?
+and racing.
+What better way to get, and keep fit, while maintaining a 114+